pstat197/vignette-ann-architecture-exploration/README.md

 A brief description in a few sentences of your vignette topic, example data, and outcomes.

+For our PSTAT 197A Final vignette, we wanted to take a deep dive into Artificial Neural Network Architecture and how different architectures affect the model outcomes.

+Our example data is the abalone dataset built into R, containing data on 4177 abalones.
+The dataset include variables such as type (male, female, or infant), diameter, height, longest shell measurements, number of rings, and various weights.

+Our outcomes of our exploration were as follows:

 ### Repository Contents:

 An explanation of the directory structure of the repository.